Numerical study of GCR proton transport: Transport model

 \subsection{Magnetic field}

-In the present work, we study the transport of particles in two types of magnetic fields.
+In this work the transport of particles is studied in two magnetic fields types.

-The first type of field is a random isotropic turbulent field, which is defined as follows: the random field $\boldsymbol b$ is represented by the sum of a finite number of several randomly generated modes.
+The first type is a random isotropic turbulent field.
+This random field $\boldsymbol b$ is represented by the sum of a finite number of several randomly generated modes:

-In the present work $N = 500$.
+In this work $N = 500$.
 The same magnetic field model was studied, for example, in \cite{magnetic_field}.
-The modes are generated with a logarithmic step in the spatial size from 100 a.u. up to 100 pc, the correlation length is 20 parsecs.
-The rms value of the turbulent field is 6 micro Gauss.
+The modes are generated with a logarithmic step in the spatial size from 100 a.u. up to 100 pc, the correlation length is 20 pc.
+The RMS value of the turbulent field is 6 \textmu G.